 Naval and space buffs usually spend part of their time in New York at the Intrepid Sea, Air and Space Museum.
 It’s a unique attraction that draws people from around the country and across the globe.
-Visitors can spend time on an actual aircraft carrier and examine different aircraft, spacecraft and other associated items and exhibits.
-It’s been a great place for people to gather, explore and learn for almost forty years.
+Visitors can spend time aboard an actual aircraft carrier and examine various aircraft, spacecraft, and other related items and exhibits.
+It’s been a great place for people to gather, explore, and learn for almost forty years.

 An early cruise missile carrier, the USS Growler, was donated to the museum in 1988.
 The United States Congress gave the ship to the museum after acquiring it from the U.S. Navy.
 The carrier is still on display today.
-It carried Regulus missiles and ran on diesel-electric transmission.
+It carried Regulus missiles and ran on a diesel-electric propulsion system.

 Several planned renovations and repairs forced the museum to shut down on October 5, 2006.
 The USS Intrepid was brought down the Hudson River to the Bayonne Harbor peninsula in New York City for upgrades.
 The trip began in June but was not completed until the following month.
 The tugboats that were guiding the carrier needed assistance after the Intrepid’s propellers got caught in mud in the Hudson River.
 The carrier had to be dredged out before it was able to be repaired at Yankee Island.